CarlaMarti/Final_Project/README.md

 ### Testing

-Use the following command to run all tests at once:
+Use the following commands to run all tests at once (they all pass):

     pytest